<?xml version="1.0" encoding="UTF-8"?>

 <pubDate>Mon, 10 Oct 2022 06:00:00 -0400</pubDate>

+<description>How did your favorite Linux distribution get its start?
+Join us and find out!
 Linux User Space is hosted by Leo and Dan, and every two weeks we deep dive into the history of Linux distributions and the things that matter to us.
+Episodes drop every other Monday.</description>

 <language>en-us</language>